gumaerc-testorg/7.91j-spring-2014/content/pages/syllabus.md

 Assignments
 -----------

 Five written or computer-based problem sets will be assigned.
 These are designed to promote deeper understanding of the principles and algorithms discussed in class and to provide hands-on experience with bioinformatics tools.
 The scripting language Python—which is widely used for bioinformatics and computational biology—will be used in the problem sets.
-More information is in the [Assignments]({{< baseurl >}}/pages/assignments) section.
+More information is in the {{% resource_link 215564a7-c7bc-a140-74c5-d9096008982b "Assignments" %}} section.

 Exams
 -----

 There will be two 80–minute exams.
-The material covered on each exam is non-cumulative; consult the [Calendar]({{< baseurl >}}/pages/calendar) to see which topics were covered on each exam.
+The material covered on each exam is non-cumulative; consult the {{% resource_link e0132a76-e6c0-080d-ab50-1bcf6182bed2 "Calendar" %}} to see which topics were covered on each exam.
 There is no final exam.

 Project
 -------

 Students in one of the graduate versions of this course will complete a computational biology research project.
-See the [table]({{< baseurl >}}/pages/syllabus#table) for clarification.
+See the {{% resource_link fa95efc3-d3fe-cba9-9745-73504676f128 "table" "#table" %}} for clarification.
 The project is designed to give you practice in applying computational methods to contemporary problems in biology.
 Students design and carry out projects working in a group or by themselves.
 All students will provide online feedback (peer review) on the presentations.
-More information is in the [Project]({{< baseurl >}}/pages/project) section.
+More information is in the {{% resource_link 53ef1941-5287-4b4f-1e1e-3b94324eeb48 "Project" %}} section.

 {{< anchor "grade" >}}{{< /anchor >}}Grading
 --------------------------------------------

 The different versions of this course have different grading schemes.
-See the [table]({{< baseurl >}}/pages/syllabus#table) for clarification.
+See the {{% resource_link fa95efc3-d3fe-cba9-9745-73504676f128 "table" "#table" %}} for clarification.
 An additional 1% extra credit may be awarded for exceptional class participation.

 ### Grading Scheme 1